bbrfkr/suitstack/Roles/openstack_nova_controller/README.md

 ## procedures
 1.  create databases
 2.  grant privileges to access databases
-3.  create nova user
+3.  create nova and placement users
-4.  add admin role to nova user
+4.  add admin role to nova and placement users
-5.  create nova service entity
+5.  create nova and placement service entities
-6.  create endpoints for nova
+6.  create endpoints for nova and placement
 7.  install packages
 8.  edit config file
+9.  supply bug fix to enable access to the placement api
-9.  create keyfiles dir
+10. create keyfiles dir
-10. deploy service databases
+11. deploy service databases
+12. create cell1 cell
-11. enable and start services
+13. enable and start services

 ## tests (serverspec)
 1.  check databases are created
-2.  check privileges of database is set
+2.  check privileges of database are set
-3.  check nova user is created
+3.  check nova and placement users are created
-4.  check admin role is granted to nova user
+4.  check admin role is granted to nova and placement users
-5.  check nova service entity is created
+5.  check nova and placement service entities are created
-6.  check endpoints for nova are created
+6.  check endpoints for nova and placement are created
 7.  check packages are installed
-8.  check servcie databases is deployed
+8.  check servcie databases are deployed
+9.  check cell0 and cell1 cells are registered
-9.  check services are enabled and started
+10. check services are enabled and started
-10. check cpu allocation ratio is specified
+11. check cpu allocation ratio is specified
-11. check ram allocation ratio is specified
+12. check ram allocation ratio is specified

 ## tests (infrataster)
 nothing